French Designer, Illustrator, Painter, and Writer

 His uncle was an art lover and collector, who facilitated young Picabia's interests by surrounding him with works by classical French painters such as Fèlix Ziem and Ferdinand Roybert.
 His grandfather, a devoted amateur photographer, taught Picabia about photography, and Picabia would later use a camera to aid his work.

-In 1895, Picabia started attending the prestigious École des Arts Decoratifs, where recent alumni includedand .
+In 1895, Picabia started attending the prestigious École des Arts Decoratifs, where recent alumni included Vincent van Gogh and Henri Toulouse-Lautrec.
 He studied under Fernand Cormon, Ferdinand Humbert, and Albert Charles Wallet for two years.
-He then worked at Cormon's studio with his classmates and for the next four years.
+He then worked at Cormon's studio with his classmates Georges Braque and Marie Laurencin for the next four years.
 During this time, he produced mostly watercolors and exhibited only once at the Salon des Artistes Francais.
-He quickly left painting traditional watercolors and transitioned towards , influenced by and .
+He quickly left painting traditional watercolors and transitioned towards Impressionism, influenced by Camille Pissarro and Alfred Sisley.
 He believed that "paintings should not represent nature, but the emotional experience of the artist," and that Impressionism was a tool to represent his ideals.

 By 1912, Picabia shifted to the more radical style of Cubism, painting from his memories and experiences rather than drawing inspiration from nature.
-Attending the Armory Show in New York, he presented Danses à la source I (1912), Souvenir de Grimaldi (1912), La Procession Seville (1912), and Paris (1912).
+Showing at the seminal 1913 Armory Show in New York, he presented Danses à la source I (1912), Souvenir de Grimaldi (1912), La Procession Seville (1912), and Paris (1912).
 His works received mixed reviews, with some journalists dismissing his "color harmonies" as "a hoax."
-Despite the criticism in America, he overstayed his two-week visit and acquainted himself withand his Gallery 291.
+Despite the criticism in America, he overstayed his two-week visit and acquainted himself with Alfred Stieglitz and his Gallery 291.

 While living in Cannes he was quite the celebrity with the locals, receiving frequent visits from his famous friends, Jacques Douchet, Marthe Chenal, Pierre de Massot, and Marcel Duchamp.
-Picabia also enjoyed his wealth during his time, taking pleasure in collecting luxury cars and yachts.
+Picabia also enjoyed his wealth during this time, taking pleasure in throwing lavish parties, gambling, and collecting luxury cars and yachts.